 Distress.
 Fear.
 Embarrassment.
-The feelings surrounding talking to your doctor about a dementia diagnosis can cause older adults to keep their suspicions to themselves.
+The feelings surrounding discussing a dementia diagnosis with a doctor can cause older adults to keep their suspicions to themselves.
 A recently available AARP survey peeled away a few of the layers of emotion to get to the reason – namely, worry over losing independence and becoming a problem to others.

 While there is some truth to those fears, there are also some misconceptions fueling them.
 For instance, virtually half of the participants, who were adults age 40 and over, believe they are more likely to get dementia as they get older.
 The reality is that just over 10% of older adults over age 65 are diagnosed with Alzheimer’s disease.

 Because of this, it’s important for older adults to communicate with their physicians for any realistic, straightforward information they need – especially if any warning signs of Alzheimer’s disease are being noticed, for instance:

 - Memory decline that is disruptive to daily life

 - Confusion and disorientation to place and time

 - Vision issues and difficulties determining color/contrast and judging distance

 - Losing things and leaving them in unusual locations

 The following are some suggestions to overcome any reluctance in talking to your doctor about a dementia diagnosis, and exactly how to help make the conversation as productive as you possibly can.